The Cost of Peak Energy

 This is calculated by averaging the amount of electricity consumed by Madison on the 5 hottest hours of the previous year.

-If we can reduce the amount of energy used on the five hottest hours this year by just 3%, we can reduce the peak energy charge for next year by over $80,000.
+If we can reduce the amount of energy used on the five hottest hours by just 3%, we can reduce the peak energy charge by over $80,000.
 Remember, we are not asking you to not use electricity.
 We are just asking you to divert your use of electricity from these peak hours.

-If you have questions, please feel free email Assistant Borough Administrator Jim Burnet.
+If you have questions, please feel free email Assistant Administrator and Chief Financial Officer Jim Burnet.